 Setting up an OKR is not something that is done in the privacy of your cubicle, or only by the higher-ups of your organization.

 OKRs involve everybody and are not private.
-How can you expect an employee to align themselves to an organization’s goals if they do not know what the organization’s goals are?
+How can you expect an employee to align themselves with an organization’s goals if they do not know what the organization’s goals are?
 And how can an employee figure out they need to collaborate with another colleague if they do not know what the colleague’s goals are?

-Knowing about an organization’s goals, objectives and key results and how an employee fits into the grand scheme of things gives everybody a clearer idea about the big picture, and how they fit into the big picture.
+Knowing about an organization’s goals, objectives, and key results and how an employee fits into the grand scheme of things gives everybody a clearer idea about the big picture, and how they fit into the big picture.
 Once they know what role they play in an organization, employees find it much easier to meet goals and objectives.
 And that of course, leads to key results being met!

 Streamlines Efforts and Improves Focus

 This point is an offshoot of the above one.
 When there’s an objective with measurable key results to be met, employees are able to streamline their efforts and focus on achieving results that matter to the objective.
-They learn to prioritize some tasks over the others and in essence separate the wheat from the chaff.
+They learn to prioritize some tasks over others and in essence separate the wheat from the chaff.
 This ensures that employees spend their time and efforts productively.